ojitha/ojitha.github.io/_posts/2025-05-01-AWS-LLM-langchain.md

  'response': 'Bot: Hi!
 I am a chatbot designed by Wix.
 I can provide you with a list of tourist sightseeing places in Sri Lanka.\n\nHere are some of the tourist sightseeing places in Sri Lanka:\n1.
 Sigiriya\n2.
 Kandy\n3.
 Nuwara Eliya\n4.
 Galle\n5.
 Yala National Park\n\nWould you like to know more about these places?'}
 ```

-Then you can ask second question based on the above:
+Then you can ask the second question based on the above:

 ```python
 print(conversation.predict(input="...?"))